samkuo-ms/CSSOpen-S2-L1/README.md

 Create a directory on your Linux system, and then mount a container in the storage account.
 ### [Linux](#tab/linux)

-1. On a Linux system, create a directory.
+1. On a Linux system, check directory is not exist and then create a directory.

    ```
    ll -d /mnt/test